top of page

 Erika Pierce

-Prelude Strings Conductor
+Intermezzo Strings Conductor

-Erika was formerly on the music faculty of the Oberlin Community Music School, Sweetwater Center for the Arts, Seton Center School of Music, and several local Montessori schools.
-Erika is the founder and director of the Pittsburgh Youth Philharmonic Orchestra’s Prelude Strings Ensemble.
-Erika enjoys working with her extensive studio of private Violin and Viola students.
-Erika and her husband Steve are proud parents of a PYPO student, as well as twin girls who enjoy watching their big brother perform.
+Erika is equally passionate about music education.
+She has taught at the Oberlin Community Music School, Sweetwater Center for the Arts, Seton Center School of Music, and several Montessori schools.
+She is the founder and director of the Pittsburgh Youth Philharmonic Orchestra’s Intermezzo Strings Ensemble and currently teaches middle and high school orchestra at Chartiers Valley, where she enjoys inspiring her students and fostering a love for music.

 bottom of page